 Liquid calories in just about any form – alcohol, juice or soda – are stealth calories.
 They come in undetected under the radar screen, but have an impact that can be enormous.
 Scientific evidence confirms that although such liquids count as calories, the body doesn’t detect them the same way as it would detect solid food.

 This is where you can take the most impactful defense on unwanted weight gain.
-Because liquid calories are so easy to consume and they do not fill you up the same way during the meal, we tend to consume more.
+Because liquid calories like beer and wine are so easy to consume and they do not fill you up the same way during the meal, so we tend to consume more.
 We suggest sticking with a drink that has low sugar content but still tastes great.
 Flavored waters can do the trick.

 3. Have a plan to get back on track

 For most of us, our exercise schedule is reduced during the holidays.
+We may have a few tennis lessons in Kansas City here and there just to see friends and get the blood flowing, but usually, because we’re spending so much time with friends and family we spend less time in the gym.
 This coupled with the heavy foods can result in challenges down the road.
 Reduced energy from heavy meals equals less exercise sessions and the cycle continues.
 Map out your workouts for the holiday season.
 If you know you will be out partying on New Year’s Eve, reduce down to 2-3 maintenance workouts that week.
 Reduction is fine, just don’t stop cold turkey.

 4. Be mindful of the rabbit hole

 “Well, this week is shot so I will have another dessert and worry about it next week.”
 Sound familiar?
 This is the kiss of death and you will regret it.
 Remember why you had a program in the first place and be disciplined.